Bridge Loans Guide 2022CASAPLORERTrusted & Transparent

 If you feel bridge loans are not the right option for you because of the higher interest or the risk, there are other alternatives available:

-- 80-10-10: In this loan, you first take a mortgage on the new home for 80% of the home value, following which you take a second mortgage for 10%, and you pay the remaining 10% out of pocket.
+- Piggyback Loan: Using a piggyback loan, which is also known as an 80-10-10 loan, you first take a mortgage on the new home for 80% of the home value, following which you take a second mortgage for 10%, and you pay the remaining 10% out of pocket.
 Once your existing home sells, you use those funds to pay off the second mortgage.
 This strategy allows you to put little upfront and avoid private mortgage insurance (PMI), as the overall down payment is more than 20%.

 Applying for a Bridge Loan